s7oev/s7oev.github.io/_posts/2020-05-15-java-like-object-equals-behavior-in-abap.md

 layout: post
 title: "Java-like Object.equals() behavior in ABAP"
 date: 2020-05-15
+excerpt: Java’s equals() can be very useful - using it allows us to compare objects by their attributes.
+This is opposed to the traditional comparison with ‘==’ that compares whether two object references point to the same memory address.
 ---

 Java’s equals() can be very useful: using it allows us to compare objects by their attributes.
 This is opposed to the traditional comparison with ‘==’ that compares whether two object references point to the same memory address.